houshuang/blog/content/posts/2008-04-10-ethiotube-you-a-tube-me-a-tube-everyone-a-tube-tube.md

 title: "Ethiotube: you a tube, me a tube, everyone a tube-tube"
 created_at: 2008-04-10 00:00:00 -0400
 kind: article
-tags: africa, languages, media, tech
+tags:
+  - africa
+  - languages
+  - media
+  - tech
 ---

 I’ve posted some [great Amharic dance